cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ```
 Which gives an average molar mass for dry air $m_d = 28.9656\ \mathrm{g/mol}$.
 The value is higher compared to $28.9647\ \mathrm{g/mol}$ encountered online, obtained from a lower level of atmospheric $\mathrm{CO_2}$ of 332 ppm.
 However, my calculation might be too rough, or blatantly wrong; I'm not too sure.
 See the [Scripps FAQ page](https://scrippso2.ucsd.edu/faq.html) for additional information.

 Of course, the atmosphere is never dry.
-Local concentrations of water vapor range from 0% to 4%.
+Water vapor makes circa 0.25\% of the atmospheric mass (i.e. 0.40\% by volume) and its local concentration ranges within 0-4%.
 The molar fractions, including humidity, are simply given by

 $$
 f_{A}^{(hum)}=\big(1-f_{H_2O}\big)\cdot f_{A}^{(dry)}